 This action opens the rule creation wizard, which is prepopulated with the query that is associated with the livestream session.

-In this article, you learned how to use hunting livestream in Azure Sentinel.
-To learn more about Azure Sentinel, see the following articles:
+In this article, you learned how to use hunting livestream in Microsoft Sentinel.
+To learn more about Microsoft Sentinel, see the following articles: